Yontelele/Spotdeal/README.md

 Licensed under **CC BY-NC-ND 4.0** – shared for educational and portfolio purposes.

-You may view and study the code, but commercial use, modifications, and redistribution are not permitted.
-See [LICENSE](LICENSE) for full terms.
+You may view and study the code, but commercial use, modifications, and redistribution are not permitted.<br> See [LICENSE](LICENSE) for full terms.

 ## License